 c.
 The first highlighted session is a login request.
 Select it.

-Tip: If you cannot find a request recorded with credentials, it is likely that your application uses server authentication (see above).
+Tip: If you cannot find a request recorded with credentials, your application likely uses server authentication (see above).

 4. Parameterize the Credential parameters using the Credentials dataset.
 Use the VU-Bound databinding method.

-Tip: Typically credentials are submitted in web form.
-In this case they will appear in the parameterization grid in the Body tab.
+Tip: Typically, credentials are submitted in the web form.
+In this case, they will appear in the parameterization grid in the Body tab.